Seagate/cortx-prvsnr/api/python/README.md

 ### From yum repository

-The API is now bundled as part of provisioner rpm package `eos-prvsnr`.
+The API is now bundled as part of provisioner rpm package `cortx-prvsnr`.

 During the installation the api package is placed in `/opt/seagate/cortx/provisioner/api/python` directory.